IBM-Bluemix-Docs/go/index.md

 {: #deploy_dashboard}

 1. From the App Details page, click **Deploy to Cloud**.
-2. Next, select one of the following deployment methods:
+2. Set up your deployment method according to the instructions for the method you choose:
-    * **Deploy to Kubernetes** - You must create a set of worker nodes.
-For example, you can use VMs to deploy and manage highly available application containers.
+  * **Deploy to [Kubernetes](/docs/apps/deploying/containers.html#containers)**.
+This option creates a cluster of hosts, called worker nodes, to deploy and manage highly available application containers.
 You can create a cluster or deploy to an existing cluster.
-    * **Deploy to Cloud Foundry** - You do not need to manage the underlying infrastructure.
+  * **Deploy to Cloud Foundry**.
+This option deploys your cloud-native app without you needing to manage the underlying infrastructure.
+If your account has access to {{site.data.keyword.cfee_full_notm}}, you can select a deployer type of either **[Public Cloud](/docs/cloud-foundry-public/about-cf.html#about-cf)** or **[Enterprise Environment](/docs/cloud-foundry-public/cfee.html#cfee)**, which you can use to create and manage isolated environments for hosting Cloud Foundry applications exclusively for your enterprise.
-    * **Deploy to a Virtual Server (Beta)** - A [Pay-As-You-Go account](https://cloud.ibm.com/dashboard/ibm-iaas-g1) is required to access virtual servers.
+  * **Deploy to a [Virtual Server](/docs/apps/vsi-deploy.html#vsi-deploy)**.
+This option provisions a virtual server instance, loads an image that includes your app, creates a DevOps toolchain, and initiates the first deployment cycle for you.

 3. Select your options, and then click **Create**.
 A toolchain is created for you and deploys your app automatically.

 ## Step 3.
 Adding a service (Optional)